Borneo is all about the wildlife.

 How much it costs: Despite being in Southeast Asia, Borneo is far from an affordable destination.
 Accommodation and activities cost way more than you’d expect, especially if you’ve been travelling through mainland Southeast Asia for a while.
 We paid 225 MYR (55 USD) each — prices typically range between 225 MYR and 390 MYR, depending on which time of year you visit.

-Where to stay in Kota Kinabalu: We stayed in the best-rated mid-range hotel we could find in the city: the Mandarin Hotel at a price of 185 MYR (45 USD) per night.
-It was a decent, centrally-located place to stay in a city that lacks decent mid-range, affordable accommodation.
-We stayed for three weeks and had no complaints.
+Where to stay in Kota Kinabalu: We stayed in the best-rated mid-range hotel we could find in the city: the AC Residence at a price of 29 USD per night for a double queen room.
+It was a lovely, centrally-located place to stay in a city that lacks decent mid-range, affordable accommodation.
+We extended our stay to three weeks after our first day in the hotel, we loved it so much!